mendozagioo/superscrollorama-test/README.md

 superscrollorama-test
 =====================

-A simple test to scrollorama plugin
+A simple test to scrollorama plugin.